 Installed as the archbishop of the Archdiocese of Philadelphia in 1988, Cardinal Bevilacqua led the area’s 1-million-plus Catholics for more than 15 years.

-Perkiomen Valley parishes Church of St. Mary and St. Eleanor’s are part of the Archdiocese of Philadelphia.
+Perkiomen Valley parishes and are part of the Archdiocese of Philadelphia.

 St. Eleanor’s current pastor, the Rev. Msgr.
 Patrick Sweeney, remembers Cardinal Bevilacqua in part because “he was my ordinary bishop and appointed me to pastor positions at St. Anne in Port Richmond in 1998 and St. Eleanor’s in 2003.”